sefinek/Blacklisted-Emails/README.md

 # 📩 Blacklisted email addresses

 ### ENG
-This repository contains a list of email addresses identified as sources of spam targeting various mail servers.
+The repository contains a list of email addresses that have been identified as sources of spam or various types of fraud.
-Many of these emails include the content of the messages, which are often fraudulent schemes.
+Many of these emails also include the content of the transmitted messages.
-The purpose of this list is to help users identify potential threats, enhancing their email security by blocking or flagging these addresses in advance.
+The purpose of this list is to assist administrators in identifying potential threats and enhancing email security by proactively blocking or flagging suspicious addresses.

 ### POL
-Repozytorium zawiera listę adresów e-mail zidentyfikowanych jako źródła spamu.
+Repozytorium zawiera listę adresów e-mail, które zostały zidentyfikowane jako źródła spamu lub różnego rodzaju oszustwa.
-Większość z nich zawiera także treści wiadomości, często związane z oszustwami.
+Wiele z tych e-maili zawiera również treść przesłanych wiadomości.
-Lista ma na celu ułatwienie identyfikacji potencjalnych zagrożeń, co umożliwia zwiększenie bezpieczeństwa e-mail poprzez blokowanie lub oznaczanie podejrzanych adresów.
+Celem tej listy jest wspieranie administratorów w identyfikacji potencjalnych zagrożeń oraz zwiększanie bezpieczeństwa poczty e-mail poprzez proaktywne blokowanie lub oznaczanie podejrzanych adresów.

-### ARA
-يحتوي هذا المستودع على قائمة بعناوين البريد الإلكتروني التي تم تحديدها كمصادر للرسائل غير المرغوب فيها التي تستهدف خوادم البريد المختلفة. تتضمن العديد من رسائل البريد الإلكتروني هذه محتوى الرسائل، والتي غالبا ما تكون مخططات احتيالية. الغرض من هذه القائمة هو مساعدة المستخدمين على تحديد التهديدات المحتملة، وتعزيز أمان بريدهم الإلكتروني عن طريق حظر هذه العناوين أو وضع علامة عليها مسبقًا.

 ## How to use this list?
 The list of blacklisted email addresses is available in the [LIST.txt](blacklist/LIST.txt) file.